jmolmo/behansible/README.md

 Execution of Ansible playbooks using Behave.
 --------------------------------------------

-My aim is to provide a test framework based in Behave where behavioral test cases over Ansible playbooks will be easy to implement and to be adapted to differente kind of scenarios.
+My aim is to provide a test framework based in Behave where behavioral test cases over Ansible playbooks will be easy to implement and to be adapted to different kind of scenarios.

 I'm using: